 2-3.
-Automatic Dialing
+Automatic Dialling

-When the machine starts to dial, the RY2 relay switches up to close the DC loop.
-After line current is detected, (see the diagram on page A-1), the dialer starts dialing.
+When the machine starts to dial, the TF relay switches up to close the DC loop.
+After the HOOK signal goes low to indicate that line current is detected, and the modem detects dial tone at TONE (see the diagram on page A-1), the dialler starts dialling.
 Then the machine waits for the line connection and CED before it starts sending the fax message.
 If busy tone is detected before line connection, the machine will disconnect the line.

 2-4.
-Dialing Method (Pulse/Tone)
+Dialling Method (Pulse/Tone)

 The LIU has a mechanical switch beside the modular jack to select either pulse dial or DTMF dial.
-This switch can be accessed by the user.
-The dialer checks the setting of this switch every time the FCE detects off-hook, then dials the number using the indicated method.
+This switch can be accessed by the user (in most countries).
+The dialler checks the setting of this switch every time the FCE detects off-hook, then dials the number using the indicated method.

 2-5.
-PSTN Access from behind the PBX
+PSTN Access from behind the PABX

-When the machine is behind a PBX, the user can program which type of access method is required.
+When the machine is behind a PABX, the user can program which type of access method is required.